rylnd/shpec/README.md

 [shpec's own tests](https://github.com/rylnd/shpec/tree/master/shpec/shpec_shpec.sh)
 are a great place to start.
 More detailed examples to come.

+### Mocking

+You can mock command using =stub_command=.
+This command take as first argument the name of the command you will stub.
+You can provide an optional argument that will be the body of the method. (code that would be evaluated)

+One done, you can delete it with =unstub_command=.

 ### Matchers
 The general format is: